Hamulus: Arthropoda

 In arthropod morphology, hamuli are hooklets, usually in the form of projections of the surface of the exoskeleton.
-Hami might be actual evaginations of the whole thickness of the exoskeleton.
+Hamuli might be actual evaginations of the whole thickness of the exoskeleton.
 The best-known examples are probably the row of hamuli on the anterior edge of the metathoracic (rear) wings of Hymenoptera such as the honeybee.
 The hooks attach to a fold on the posterior edge of the mesothoracic (front) wings.

 It is less widely realised that similar hamuli, though usually fewer, are used in wing coupling in the Sternorrhyncha, the suborder of aphids and scale insects.
 In the Sternorrhyncha such wing coupling occurs particularly in the males of some species.
-The rear wings of that suborder frequently are reduced or absent, and in many species the last vestige of the rear wing to persist is a futile little strap holding the hamuli, still hooking into the fold of the large front wings.
+The rear wings of that suborder frequently are reduced or absent, and in many species the last vestige of the rear wing to persist is a vestigial little strap holding the hamuli, still hooking into the fold of the large front wings.

-In those springtails (Collembola) that have a functional furcula, the underside of the third abdominal segment bears a hooked structure, variously called the retinaculum or hamula.
+In those springtails (Collembola) that have a functional furcula, the underside of the third abdominal segment bears a hooked structure, variously called the retinaculum or hamulus.
 It holds the furcula ready for release in times of emergency.

 The terms also are used in descriptive anatomy of some insect genitalia, such as hamuli in various Odonata and "hamus" for the hooked part of the uncus in male Lepidoptera.